Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-\textit{SMILESVec} \cite{ozturk2018novel} is an unsupervised method for learning molecular representations from SMILES formulas, initially intended to represent proteins based on the combination of their ligands' vectors.
-The architecture of the model consists of an autoencoder based on a feed-forward neural network, as proposed by \citet{mikolov2013efficient}.
+The architecture of \textit{SMILESVec} \cite{ozturk2018novel} consists of a feed-forward neural-based autoencoder \footnote{\url{https://github.com/hkmztrk/SMILESVecProteinRepresentation/tree/master/source/word2vec}.}, as proposed by Mikolov et al.~\cite{mikolov2013efficient}.
 According to the original paper, we first tokenized the SMILES formulas into overlapping substrings of eight characters and compiled a vocabulary set with all the tokens in the training set.
-Considering the long-term dependencies that are often present in the SMILES sequences, such as branches or stereochemistry information, and that the eight-gram tokenization might limit the ability of the model to learn from them, we employed two different canonicalization processes on the ZINC training data.
-We thus obtained two different training sets for this method.
-On the one hand, we employed RDKit canonical SMILES formulas \cite{landrum2016rdkit}, whereas, on the other hand, we tested \textit{DeepSMILES} canonical formulas \cite{dalke2018deepsmiles}, which are built by eliminating cycles in the molecular graph in order to reduce long-term dependencies in the sequences. \textit{DeepSMILES} has also been employed by the authors who proposed \textit{SMILESVec} on a follow-up study \cite{ozturk2018chemical}, which showed improved performance over the results obtained with traditional SMILES formulas.
+Considering the long-term dependencies often present in the SMILES sequences, such as branches or stereochemistry information, and that the eight-gram tokenization might limit the ability of the model to learn from them, we employed two different canonicalization processes on the ZINC training data, thus obtaining two different training sets for this method.
+On the one hand, we employed RDKit canonical SMILES \cite{landrum2016rdkit}, whereas, on the other hand, we tested \textit{DeepSMILES} canonical formulas \cite{dalke2018deepsmiles}, which are built by eliminating cycles in the molecular graph in order to reduce long-term dependencies in the sequences. \textit{DeepSMILES} has also been employed by the authors who proposed \textit{SMILESVec} on a follow-up study \cite{ozturk2018chemical}, which showed improved performance over the results obtained with traditional SMILES formulas.

-As proposed by the authors of the \textit{SMILESVec} architecture, a Skip-gram \textit{word2vec} model \cite{mikolov2013efficient} is used, where the size of the embeddings is determined by the number of nodes in its hidden layer.
-We trained two different models for each canonicalization technique mentioned above, accounting for two different embedding sizes: 100 and 300.
-The embedding size used in the original paper was 100.
-Additionally, we decided to test 300-dimensional embeddings to compare \textit{SMILESVec} against higher-dimensional embeddings obtained by other methods tested in this paper.
-As performed by \citet{ozturk2018novel} in the original paper, the models were trained for 20 epochs, and the final molecular representations were obtained by computing the average of the learned vectors for each token in the SMILES formulas.
+As proposed by the \textit{SMILEVec} authors \cite{ozturk2018novel}, a Skip-gram \textit{word2vec} model \cite{mikolov2013efficient} was used, in which the size of the embeddings is determined by the number of nodes in its hidden layer.
+We trained two different embedding sizes for each canonicalization technique mentioned above: 100 and 300.
+While the embedding size used in the original paper was 100, we decided to test 300-dimensional embeddings to compare \textit{SMILESVec} against higher-dimensional embeddings obtained by other methods tested in this paper.
+As performed by {\"O}zt{\"u}rk et al.~\cite{ozturk2018novel}, the unsupervised embedding models were trained for 20 epochs and the final molecular representations were obtained by computing the average of the learned vectors for each token in the SMILES formulas.